Ruitulyu/KAS-Analyzer/index.md

 ## Introduction

 KAS-Analyzer is a collection of command line tools specifically developped for exploring KAS-seq or strand-specific (sp)KAS-seq data, including the basic processing tools for quality control, reference genome index, raw reads mapping, and heatmaps and summary plots.
-KAS-pipe2 also includes many novel features and completely new frame design compared to KAS-pipe. e.g. time-courese(TC) KAS-seq differential analysis, R-loop identification (only for spKAS-seq), ss-enhancers, motif, index calculation, termination length and so on.
+KAS-Analyzer also includes many novel features and completely new frame design compared to KAS-pipe. e.g. time-courese(TC) KAS-seq differential analysis, R-loop identification (only for spKAS-seq), ss-enhancers, motif, index calculation, termination length and so on.

-KAS-pipe2 is still on active development and the source code is hosted on [GitHub](https://github.com/Ruitulyu/KAS-Analyzer).
+KAS-Analyzer is still on active development and the source code is hosted on [GitHub](https://github.com/Ruitulyu/KAS-Analyzer).

 ## Installation